 Just a block from the main road is the wide open plaza of San Clemente.
 There’s a big, beautiful church there.

 Getting to Guática can be difficult.
-You can take a shared taxi from the bus station in Anserma for COP$3,000 per person.
+You can take a shared taxi from the bus station in Anserma for COP$3,000 per person (as of September 2014).
 They leave when filled up with three people and it only takes 20 minutes.
 Alternatively, you can take a Medellín or Riosucio bound bus from Pereira or Anserma, get dropped off at El Tigre, and either walk or take a taxi the rest of the way to town.
 Cootransbel offers one direct bus a day to and from the bus terminal in Pereira while Flota Occidental offers two in the morning from Guática to Pereira and two in the evening from Pereira to Guática.
 The ride is 2 1/2 hours.

 For San Clemente, any bus going between Medellín to Pereira via Riosucio can stop there.
 From Guática, you can also take a rough backroad to the nearby village of Santa Ana.